reidjohnson/hpipy/docs/source/user_guide/random_forest.rst

     >>> importance
     array(...)

 Similarly, we can leverage the `partial_dependence <https://scikit-learn.org/stable/modules/partial_dependence.html>`_ function to plot the partial dependence of the model on particular features.
-Here, we plot the partial dependence on the transaction period, which is used to derive the index:
+Here, we plot the partial dependence on the transaction period, which can be used to derive the index:

 .. code-block:: python